dekuNukem/ATX4VC/device_specific/og_mac.md

 ## Pico ATX PSU

-You need one of those.
-They are tiny ATX power supplies for small form-factor PCs, but are perfect for retro computers as well.
+They are tiny ATX power supplies for small PCs, but perfect for retro computers as well.

 * Just search `Pico ATX` on ebay/amazon

 * I tried many different brands and they all work fine, but try get one with beefier components.

 * Many claim a power output of 160W, which I find highly dubious.
-Half of that is more realistic, still plenty though.
+Half of that is probably more realistic, still plenty though.

 * They require a power brick with **12V DC** with **center positive** 5.5x2.1mm barrel jacks.
 Those are very popular and you might already have one.
 Double check the label.